Upgrade Passbolt docker from v1

 Now that we have a better overview of the changes let’s start with the upgrading process!

-Backup mysql database
+Backup MariaDB database

 First of all is encouraged to backup all the relevant data that is: